-- Cleft Lip and Palate
+- · Cleft Lip and Palate

 - Syndromic Severe Midface Hypoplasia

-- Craniosynostosis
+- · Craniosynostosis

-FUNDING CHRMC Craniofacial Endowment Func KLS Martin Ltd.
+FUNDING CHRMC Craniofacial Endowment Fund KLS Martin Ltd.

-raniofacial surgery is a relatively new sub specialty of Plastic Surgery, being officially initiated at the 4th Congress of the International Confederation for Plastic and Reconstructive Surgery in Rome in 1967.
+raniofacial surgery is a relatively new subspecialty of Plastic Surgery, being officially initiated at the 4th Congress of the International Confederation for Plastic and Reconstructive Surgery in Rome in 1967.
 Since then it has become an active field of clinical and basic science research with the goal of improving the treatment of a broad spectrum of reconstructive procedures of the cranium and face.
 Our research is focused on the treatment of three specific birth defects affecting children: cleft lip and palate, syndromic midface hypoplasia, and craniosynostosis.

-of care feeding and nutritional intervention.
+we have identified a sub-group of infants with cleft lip and palate who do not gain weight and grow appropriately, despite standard of care feeding and nutritional intervention.
 If these infants can be identified before they demonstrate failure to grow, their diets could be tailored to prepare them for surgery.

 We have initiated a study to measure the metabolic rates of infants with cleft lip and/or cleft palate using indirect calorimetry, and to compare these with clinical measurements such as weight gain, growth, and diagnosis.
-The study is taking place at the Craniofacial Center at Children's Hospital and Regional Medical Center.
-It will enroll 30 children a year in the study and follow them during the first
+The study